KWARC/GLIF/README.md

 #### Installing it directly in Windows

 In this case you have to add GF and Graphviz (in particular `dot`) to the PATH variable.
+Unfortunately, **ELPI doesn't support Windows**, so you can't use any ELPI functionality.

 Installation